adam-mcdaniel/rusty-ci/README.md

 ## Example

 This example Rusty-CI input YAML tests all branches and pull requests that begin with `feature/` and that contain a change in files ending with `.rs`, `.yaml`, or `.sh`.
-It will only test pull requests from whitelisted users or pull requests authorized by a whitelisted user commenting the phrase `ok to test`.
+It will only test pull requests from `adam-mcdaniel` or pull requests authorized by `adam-mcdaniel` commenting the phrase `ok to test`.
 These pass phrases can be used on a per test basis; so different phrases can authorize different tests.

 ```yaml
 master: